- Tuition, Fees, Room, Board and other charges are invoiced through the Business Office

 A refund is the amount of money that the College will credit to a student account and/or to a financial aid program account when the student leaves school before completing a period of enrollment.
 Refunds may or may not result in a student account credit that would lead to an eventual disbursement of funds to a student.
 Students who withdraw from the College are subject to adjustments in their financial aid.
 Students are cautioned that withdrawal from the college may result in a larger balance due from the student and that such balance will be due and payable within 30 days of withdrawal.

 Once a student has withdrawn from the College, student loans, scholarships, and grants will first be reviewed and attributed to the appropriate academic semester.
 The student’s account will be adjusted accordingly.
 Refunds of direct charges will be computed and credited by the College Business Office within 30 days of notification of withdrawal.
 No separate refund request is necessary.
 All refunds will be by check and mailed to the address on record.

 Withdrawal Refund Policy of Institutional Charges

 When a student withdraws from all coursework during a semester, it is the College’s responsibility to determine the student’s withdrawal date for the purposes of calculating the proration and refund of institutional charges billed by the college.
-The Registrar’s Office and the student completion of the ‘Exit Ticket’ will determine the withdrawal date.
+Withdrawal date is based upon the last day of class attendance.